Orick, California: History

-Robert Swan was a local rancher and businessman who owned the ferry and the local store, which was bought out by native Eurekan Elmer L. Devlin (August 1, 1877 - ?) who built the original Orick Inn.
+Robert Swan was a local rancher and businessman who owned the ferry and the local store, which was bought out by native Eurekan Elmer L. Devlin (born August 1, 1877) who built the original Orick Inn.
 Devlin's first building burned down in 1918 and was rebuilt by 1922.
 It was known for home cooked food, as well as hosting fishermen and notables including opera singer Madame Ernestine Schumann-Heink, actors Fred MacMurray and Ronald Colman and President Herbert Hoover.

-In 1924, the Redwood Highway reached Orick and by the 1930s connected all the way from San Francisco to Oregon.
+In 1924, the Redwood Highway reached Orick and by the 1930s connected from San Francisco, California to Oregon.
 Tourists arrived to see the giant redwoods.

 After World War II, Orick became a lumber and timber mill town in response to the post-war demand for timber.
 The business boomed for about fifteen years until closed by the consolidation of mills in larger towns and foundation of the Redwood National Park.